arcjet/arcjet-js/arcjet-next/README.md

 </p>

 [Arcjet][arcjet] helps developers protect their apps in just a few lines of code.
-Implement rate limiting, bot protection, email verification & defense against common attacks.
+Implement rate limiting, bot protection, email verification, and defense against common attacks.

 This is the [Arcjet][arcjet] SDK for the [Next.js][next-js] framework.